 Beginner topics: There is a beginner track, listed in orange on the schedule.
 It is repeated both days, so that if you come only Friday or only Saturday you can attend these crucial courses.
 If you attend the whole event, then it gives you the opportunity to fulfill the beginner track over two days and still attend other interesting classes that may coincide with the track.

 Advanced Topics: We host a number of courses in a workshop-like setting where you gain experience using microscopes, building equipment, bee identification, diesease identification, honey bee anatomy and more.

-Hobbyists and Craft-lovers: We have fun DIY classes like candle making, honey exhibitions, honey marketing and more.
+Hobbyists and Craft-lovers: We have fun DIY classes like candle making, honey exhibitions, mead making and more.

 Something for Everyone: We try to create the classes so that they are directed toward either beginners or advanced beekeepers but can accommodate anyone interested in the subject.
 We also have timely keynote addresses given by some of the world's leaders in honey bee research, advocacy and literature.

 SFBC will host several top of the line vendors who sell beekeeping equipment, supplies, accessories, books and more.
-Please see the links below for our registered vendors:
+Please see the links below for our 2013 vendors: